shabaj-ahmed/SAR_for_habit_formation/README.md

 Note: This approach introduces some latency due to centralised processing.
 However, since this study is not time-sensitive or safety-critical, minor latency is acceptable.

----
+### Interaction design
+During the three-week study, participants interact with the SAR twice daily:
+- Morning Reminder: The robot provides a brief motivational prompt based on the participant’s implementation intention.
+- Evening Check-In: A 3–5 minute structured dialogue based on motivational interviewing principles to track progress, address challenges, and encourage reflection.
+A decision tree controls the conversational flow, adapting questions based on responses.

 # Installation and set up
-The following are instructions to replicate our study.
-If you would like to collaborate or need help setting up your won system please get in contact with me.
+The following are instructions on how to replicate our study.
+If you would like to collaborate or need help setting up your own system please get in contact with me.

 ## Hardware used
 - Digital Dream Labs Vector 2.0,